LizzGarleb/Aventuras-PR/docs/API.md

-V. API Documentation
+# Aventuras PR API Documentation
-Our web application provides a RESTful API with the following endpoints:

-User Endpoints
-'POST /register': Create a new user account
-'POST /login' : Authenticate a user
+Welcome to the Aventuras PR API Documentation.
+This document provides an overview of the API endpoints, their functionalities, and how to use them to interact with the Aventuras PR web application.

+## I. Base URL
+The base URL for all API endpoints is: 'INSERT URL'

-Places Endpoints
+## II.
+Endpoints

-'GET /activity or /restaurants or /stay': Retrieves and showcase the data in a list version 'GET /activity/map or /restaurants/map or /stay/map': Retrieves ans showcase the data in the interactive map
+### Activity, Restaurants, Entertainment
+- GET /<Prefix/> Retrieve a list of activities.
+- GET /<Prefix/>/:id Retrieve details of a specific activity.
+- GET /<Prefix/>/map Generates the interactive map

+### Request & Response Example